Updated on: 11/25/2019

 Between failing to maintain vehicles, drivers not requiring a CDL or other special license and a continually aging fleet, U-Haul specifically has a track record negligence and safety issues.

-Davis Law Group has experience representing clients injured by U-Haul drivers and understands the complex nature of liability when working with rental vehicles.
+The top-rated personal injury lawyers in Seattle at Davis Law Group has experience representing clients injured by U-Haul drivers and understands the complex nature of liability when working with rental vehicles.

 If you or a loved one were injured in an accident involving U-Haul or other rental trucks, call us at 206-727-4000 or use the chat or contact options on the page to request a free case review and consultation.